Not sure if Ben’s Soft Pretzels is right for you?

 Potential Mitigations

-• A business advisor can help you research the origins of the brand for a complete picture.
+• A business advisor can help you research the company's background to ensure no undisclosed history exists.

 Pattern of Litigation